BeaEngine/beaengine/doc/beaengine.md

 };
 ```

 Fields W_, R_, X_, B_ are set to 1 if the field is used.
-The field state is set to 1 if a REX prefix is used.
+The field state is set to *InUsePrefix* if a REX prefix is used.

 # 6. EFLAGS infos